tonyg/udp-exchange/README.md

 ## Packet formats

 The `format` string in the `arguments` table of `exchange_declare` controls the packet parsing and formatting process.
-There are two possible values for the string at present, `raw` and `stomp`.
+The possible values for the string are documented below.

 If the `format` string is omitted, `raw` is assumed.